AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/disable-tracking-for-an-email-link.md

 # Disable Tracking for an Email Link {#disable-tracking-for-an-email-link}

-Sometimes you don't want to enable the **Marketo** **Tracking** **URL** on a link in an email.
+Sometimes you don't want to enable the **Marketo Tracking URL** on a link in an email.
 This is useful when the destination page does not support URL parameters and may result in a broken link.

 >[!NOTE]
 >
->**FYI**
->
 >Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in docs.marketo.com.
 These terms mean the same thing; it does not affect article instructions.
 There are some other changes, too.
-[Learn more](http://docs.marketo.com/display/DOCS/Updates+to+Marketo+Terminology).
+[Learn more](/help/marketo/getting-started/updates-to-marketo-terminology.md).

 1. Select your email and click **Edit** **Draft**.